carpentries-incubator/lesson-parallel-python/_episodes/05-snakemake.md

 > ## Metalesson!
 > This is a metalesson!
 The instructor should fill in the details.
 >
 > The material in this demo is currently geared towards an astrophysics application.
 It is not essential that you understand the specifics of this application.
 That being said: it is much encouraged to use an example that the instructor is familiar with.
-The choice of a "real world" example is deliberate: we want participants to feel that this is a real application with real benifits.
+The choice of a "real world" example is deliberate: we want participants to feel that this is a real application with real benefits.
 If you use a different demo, **please consider contributing** it to our repository.
 Ideally, future instructors can then choose a prepared demo that best suits their taste or background.
+{: .callout}

+# What are computational workflows?

+Imagine you have to process a set of files in order to get some output.
+It is likely that you've been there before: most of research involving computers follows this pattern.
+Geneticists process gene sequences, mathematical modellers run their models with different configurations, geologists process batches of satellite images, etc.

+Sometimes these workflows are divided in many steps.
+From a starting setting, intermediate files are generated.
+Afterwards, those intermediate files are further processed, and so on.
+They can get pretty complex indeed.

+If, like me, you were not born computationally skilled, it is likely that at some point you have orchestrated such a workflow by hand: generating your files by click, drag and drop.
+Checking that everything is there, and then proceeding to the next step.
+And so on.

+It takes forever.
+It is not automated, and thus hardly shareable and reproducible.
+And it feels weird, doesn't it?
+Like... _there should be a better way to do this!_

+And there is, indeed.

+In this chapter we'll focus on one solution to this problem: `Snakemake`, a workflow management system.

+> ## Why Snakemake?
+>
+> Because it works nicely, and its syntax is really similar to that of Python.
+{: .callout}

+> ## What has this to do with parallelization?
+>
+> As we saw in previous chapters, the key to parallelization is to identify parallelizable tasks.
+> In a properly designed workflow, the different branches of the whole process are clearly defined.
+> This facilitates greatly the parallelization process, to the point that it becomes _almost_ automatic.
 {: .callout}

 # Setup